Staggered Sale Structures for Maximum Flexibility

 Case Study: Multi-Stage Exit Success

-Ron advised a medical practice owner on structuring a staggered sale.
-The initial sale provided liquidity for retirement needs, while the remaining equity stake was held and sold three years later at a premium.
-This strategy reduced immediate tax exposure and increased total sale proceeds by 18% compared to an all-at-once sale.
+In one case, a medical practice owner used a staggered sale structure.
+The initial sale provided enough liquidity for retirement, while the remaining equity was sold later at a premium.
+This approach reduced immediate taxes and increased total proceeds by 18% compared to an all-at-once sale.

 Actionable Tips for Structuring Your Exit

-- Plan Early: Engage your financial advisor and legal team early to design a staggered sale aligned with your personal and financial goals.
+- Start Early: Bring in your advisor and legal team early to design a sale that fits your goals and lifestyle.

-- Incorporate Earn-Outs or Options: Consider adding earn-outs, seller financing, or equity rollovers to enhance flexibility and maximize value.
+- Add Flexibility: Consider tools like earn-outs, seller financing, or equity rollovers to maximize value and flexibility.